 - Produce and raw meat should be stored separately in the fridge to prevent contamination

 “Any fresh produce that is not peeled or cooked before eaten should be washed prior to consumption,” says Dr. Killion.

-Finally, preparing food properly can further eliminate any risk of illness.
+Preparing food properly can further eliminate any risk of illness.

-Prior to cooking:
+Prior to Cooking